-Preventing the Growth of Weeds
+Preventing the growth of weeds

-If you currently don’t have weeds invading your landscape, there are many methods of action you can take to help ensure that new weed growth won’t infect your property.
+If you don’t currently have weeds invading your landscape, there are many methods of action you can take to help ensure that new weed growth won’t infect your property.
 Here are some landscaping strategies that can prevent the growth of weeds:

-- Mulch– Weeds need light and warm soil to survive.
+- Weeds need light and warm soil to survive.
 By placing a layer of two to three inches of mulch in your garden, it can block sunlight and prevent weeds from sprouting.

-- Use Foliage for Shade – Creating natural shade with plants can assist in weed growth prevention.
+- Creating natural shade with plants can assist in weed growth prevention.
 Strategically placing your plants according to the shade they create can help make this possible.

 Killing Existing Weeds

 If you already have existing weeds, hope is not lost!
-There are many methods you can follow to kill your existing weeds and help prevent more from growing in the future.
+There are many methods you can follow to kill your weeds and help prevent more from growing in the future.

-- Take Action Early– No matter what form of weed killer you decide to use, it is important to act early when you start to see the growth of weeds.
+- No matter what form of weed killer you decide to use, it is important to act early when you start to see the growth of weeds.
 This will prevent even more weeds from growing over time.
 Pulling them after they have “gone to seed” will lead to further spreading.

-- Chemical or Natural Weed Killer– The best type of weed killer you should use is definitely up for debate.
+- The best type of weed killer you should use is definitely up for debate.
 However, using a natural or chemical weed killer can help immensely in killing your weeds and preventing more growth.
 These weed killers will fight the weeds at their core – killing them all the way to their roots.
 Weed killers can also cover more ground, killing more weeds in a shorter amount of time.
 You can also consider using a combination of natural and chemical weed killers in your yard too.